The impact of plastic pollution – why wool is the sustainable choice

 As a nation, British shoppers buy more new clothes than any nation in Europe, with people buying twice as many items of clothing as they did a decade ago.

-‘Fast Fashion’ – the reproduction of highly fashionable clothes at high speed and low cost – has far-reaching effects.
+‘Fast Fashion’ – the reproduction of highly fashionable clothes at high speed and low cost – has far-reaching effects in terms of plastic pollution.
 Discarded clothes are piling up in landfill sites (government figures indicate that three in five garments end in landfill or incinerators within a year) and wildlife in our rivers and seas is eating synthetic fibres dislodged in the wash.

 So why is wool a better choice?